ttngu207/neurodatawithoutborders.github.io/_pages/gettingstarted.md

         * ``docs/format`` : Sphinx sources for the format specification documentation
         * ``docs/storage`` : Sphinx sources for the data storage documentation
         * ``docs/utils`` : Python utilities used for generation of the format documentation from the YAML specification.
-          This includes convenient helper functions for rendering specification hierarchies and for generating RST docs.
+          This includes convenient helper functions for rendering specification hierarchies and for generating RST docs

 * **MatNWB:** [https://github.com/NeurodataWithoutBorders/matnwb](https://github.com/NeurodataWithoutBorders/matnwb)
     * This repository includes all sources of the MatNWB Matlab API.